MeMo: Attentional Momentum for Real-Time Audio-Visual Target Speaker Extraction Under Impaired Visual Conditions: Results and analysis

 \item The contextual bank yields substantial performance gains over the baseline, particularly under impaired visual conditions in the online mode, which is our primary target scenario, with improvements exceeding 2 dB in SI-SNR.

 \item The `Visual+SelfEnro' setting presents a significant improvement over `Visual+PreEnro’ and achieves results in online mode comparable to our upper-bound `Visual+TgtEnro'.
-This indicates that leveraging online contextual information plays a critical role in enhancing model performance, and our proposed method effectively utilizes nearly full contextual information.
+This indicates that leveraging online contextual information plays a critical role in enhancing model performance, and our proposed method and training strategy effectively utilize nearly full contextual information.

 \item Combining the speaker bank with the contextual bank does not lead to complementary improvements.
 On the contrary, it degrades performance, resulting in worse outcomes than using the contextual bank alone, possibly due to redundancy or conflicting reference information. \end{itemize}